SerZhyAle/FastMediaSorter_mobile/README.md

 ## Recent Updates

 ### Version 1.2.2 (2025-10-28)
-- **Small Buttons Setting**: Added "Use small buttons" option to display all 10 sort buttons in a single row with smaller text size for compact interface
+- **Small Buttons Setting**: Added "Use small buttons" option to display all 10 sort buttons in a single row with smaller text size and compact square buttons (half height for better space utilization)
 - **UI Improvements**: Enhanced button layout and text sizing options for better user experience

 ### Version 1.2.1 (2025-10-28)